HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 1. Ensure you have installed Python.
 For example, using [Anaconda](https://www.anaconda.com/products/individual)
 2. Recommended but not required: Install [VS Code](https://code.visualstudio.com/) along with its [Python Extension](https://code.visualstudio.com/docs/languages/python)
-3. Clone this repository.
+3. Clone this repository
   - Recommended: With VS Code, go `<Shift-Control-P>` to open up the commandbar, then choose `Git Clone`, and use the URL `https://github.com/HighDimensionalEconLab/symmetry_dynamic_programming.git`.
 That will give you a full environment to work with.
-  - ALternatively, you can clone it with git installed `git clone https://github.com/HighDimensionalEconLab/symmetry_dynamic_programming.git`
+  - Alternatively, you can clone it with git installed `git clone https://github.com/HighDimensionalEconLab/symmetry_dynamic_programming.git`
 4. Install dependencies.
 Consider a conda [virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 With a terminal in that cloned folder,
 ```bash
 pip install -r requirements.txt
 ```
-If you are in the VS Code, open its [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) within the project window will start in the correct location.
+If you are in VS Code, opening its [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) within the project window will start it in the correct location.

 If pytorch is not working, consider [installing manually](https://pytorch.org/get-started/locally/#start-locally) with `conda install pytorch cudatoolkit=10.2 -c pytorch ` or something similar, and then retrying the dependencies installation.